 Elephant back riding, also called trekking or elephant back safari, is a popular tourist activity.
 Tourists sit in a ‘chair’ attached to an elephant’s back and ride through Asia’s forests.
-As traditional types of work disappear, such as logging and transport, elephant owners turn to riding as a way to make an income.
+In countries where traditional types of work are disappearing, such as logging and transport, elephant owners turn to riding as a way to make an income.

 What do you do?